 Given the low number of "terminal" international search funds, it is too early to judge the performance of the search fund model outside the United States and Canada.
-As the number of acquisitions made through the model increases, IESE plans to publish performance information for the international search fund asset class.
-Seemingly promising search acquisitions have been made in Germany, the United Kingdom, Mexico and other countries.
+As the number of acquisitions made through the model increases, IESE plans to publish more performance information for the international search fund asset class.
+Seemingly promising search acquisitions have been made in Germany, Spain, the United Kingdom, Mexico and other countries.
 Searches have begun in even more countries, including some in Africa.
-Still, readers are cautioned against making firm conclusions about the model's outcomes in the international arena from this note alone.
+Still, readers are cautioned against making firm conclusions about the model's outcomes in international arenas from this note alone.
 As detailed in the Appendix, many searchers were able to successfully export the model internationally, whereas others faced significant difficulty for a variety of reasons.
-Thus, rather than using this note as a basis of judging the performance of international search funds as an asset class, this note should be interpreted as a means of understanding common search fund characteristics outside the United States and Canada.
+Thus, rather than using this note as a basis of judging the performance of international search funds as an asset class, this note should be used to understand common search fund characteristics outside the United States and Canada.

-As of this writing in June 2014, new reports from international search funds raising capital, negotiating to acquire, operating with both negative and positive results, and selling successfully are arriving.
+During the writing of this note, new reports arrived from international search funds raising capital, negotiating to acquire, operating with both negative and positive results, and selling successfully.
 We look forward to collecting and disseminating the next set of data.